anonymousRj7/Recommendation-System/README.md

 # Recommendation-System

 # How to run
-First intall all requirements given in requirements.txt
+First install all requirements given in requirements.txt

 ## Content Based Filtering( Movie Recommendation System)
 1.Run the main.py